 Digital products are any virtual item that customers can download instantly upon payment.
 They can range from paid community memberships and eBooks, to downloadable prints and templates.
 Selling digital products not only allows you to earn passive income, but it’s also a way to provide additional value to your community beyond the free content that you share online.

 Want to start building and selling digital products?
 Then we’ve got the tool for you.
-The Leap is a link-in-bio storerfront and AI-powered authoring tool that allows creators to build and sell digital products quickly and easily.
+The Leap is a link-in-bio storefront and AI-powered authoring tool that allows creators to build and sell digital products quickly and easily.
 Interested?
 Try The Leap for free today!

 Want to grow faster as an influencer?
 Diversify!